Skip to main content

 The best practice is to create VAST shares when creating GPU clusters or before provisioning the corresponding compute resources (such as VMs).

 The creation flow for both types starts the same.
-Use the steps below and follow the instructions for your selected file share type.
+Use the steps below and follow the instructions for the selected file share type.

 Please ensure that there are enough quotas to create the file share.
 To increase quotas, send us a request according to our guide.
 The quotas for File Shares are located on the Storage tab and include File Share count and File Share size (GiB).